abranhe/instagram-following/readme.md

 	<br>
 	<br>
 	<a href="https://www.npmjs.com/package/instagram-following">
-	instagram-following</a>: Get the numbers of accounst followed by an Instagram user
+	instagram-following</a>: Get the numbers of accounts followed by an Instagram user
 </p>

 <p align="center">